 6.2.3 Presentation

 The presentation slides summarised the systematic review process and key points were explained.
+In addition, the presentation included reflections from placements in the three sites operated by the Company partner which focused on exploring the types of service demands provided by Community District Nurses [DNs].
+However, information gathered as part of the Practice Placement does not form part of this thesis and does not have ethical approval for inclusion.
+As such, details from these placements that were presented in the KEE have been omitted (Slide 9, Appendix 9).
 The Company partner had employed the Vanguard Method to investigate failure and value demand, using a ST approach to frame the Company partner’s management of operational challenges for community services and differentiate between these types of service pressures.
 The experiences of the DNs were used as an example during the Knowledge Exchange Event and the challenges faced generated discussion amongst attendees.